Employment Law Expert Witness

-We provide expert witness testimony in employment cases.
+We provide forensic consulting and expert witness testimony in employment legal cases.

-If you’re involved in an employment dispute, many elements of the case could require the services of an expert employment witness.
-At The Knowles Group, we’ve testified as a forensic economist in many employment-related cases and can help perform complex wage loss, pension loss and other economic damage assessments.
+If you’re involved in an employment dispute, many elements of the case could require the services of an employment expert witness.
+At The Knowles Group, we’ve testified as a forensic economist in many employment-related legal cases and can help perform complex wage loss, pension loss and other forms of compensation.

-A forensic economist is responsible for determining income losses, economic damages, wage loss, wage loss valuation, and other damages associated with the case.
-They will accomplish this through a thorough records review as well as a comprehensive search of both public and private records such as:
+A forensic economist is responsible for determining future earnings losses, past wage loss from the date of separation, and other damages associated with the case.
+They will accomplish this with a thorough records review of the plaintiff’s earnings history of both public and private records such as:

 - Earnings History